asyncapi/diff/README.md

 ## Usage

 **NOTE:** The library doesn't have a built-in parser to parse the given AsyncAPI document.
-Thus, users have to make sure they provide the valid & dereferenced AsyncAPI document as the input.
-Users can use the [AsyncAPI parser](https://github.com/asyncapi/parser-js) to parse the document, or they can use other tools.
-Though they **must** make sure that the document is valid & dereferenced in case they use other tools to parse the documents.
+Thus, you have to make sure they provide the valid & dereferenced AsyncAPI document as an input.
+You can use the [AsyncAPI parser](https://github.com/asyncapi/parser-js) to parse and validate the AsyncAPI file first.
+You can use other tools, but you **must** make sure that the document is valid and dereferenced.

 ```js
 import { diff } from '@asyncapi/diff'; // const { diff } = require('@asyncapi/diff');